The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Abstract

 \section{Abstract}

-Misinformation represent a key challenge for society.
+Misinformation is one of the key challenges facing society today.
 User-centered misinformation interventions as digital countermeasures that exert a direct influence on users represent a promising means to deal with the large amounts of information available.
 While an extensive body of research on this topic exists, researchers are confronted with a diverse research landscape spanning multiple disciplines.
 This review systematizes the landscape of user-centered misinformation interventions to facilitate knowledge transfer, identify trends, and enable informed decision-making.
-Over 3,700 scholarly publications were screened and a systematic literature review ($N=108$) was conducted.
-A taxonomy was derived regarding intervention design (e.g., binary label), user interaction (active or passive), and timing (e.g., post exposure to misinformation).
+Over 5,700 scholarly publications were screened and a systematic literature review ($N=163$) was conducted.
+A taxonomy was derived regarding intervention design (e.g., (binary) label), user interaction (active or passive), and timing (e.g., post exposure to misinformation).
 We provide a structured overview of approaches across multiple disciplines, and derive six overarching challenges for future research.

 \keywords{misinformation, disinformation, fake news, user intervention, countermeasure, media literacy}